 First of all, it’s because of their lifestyle.
 Nomads move 2-4 times a year, and its reason lies with a deep philosophy corresponding to their environmental intelligence.
 They don’t stay in one place to use all the grass and destroy the land.
-Instead, they move place to place and this way the environment stays sustainable and wild eternally.
-Additionally their animals nourish with a new and fresh pasture when they change the place.
+Instead, they move from place to place, and this way the environment stays sustainable and wild eternally.
+Additionally, their animals nourish with a new and fresh pasture when they change the place.

 Nature is the supreme of everything.
 All knowledge comes through the understanding of nature and its phenomena.
-Mongolians call and see their god as the sky.
+Authentic nomads call and see their god as the sky.
 Bluish and deep space correspond to their innermost beauty.
-That’s why we can see praises, songs, poems, artworks and legends about the sky in all ages throughout their history.
+That’s why we can see praises, songs, poems, artworks, and legends about the sky in all ages throughout their history.
 Children first learn this philosophy of sky and nature from their parents.
 It’s very natural that kids start to have close contact with their domestic animals.
-Once kids realise the connection between nature and animals, they start to learn their role for this connection.
-Parents teach to their kids about all this through their songs, poems, tales and games.
+Once kids realize the connection between nature and animals, they start to learn their role for this connection.
+Parents teach their kids about all this through their songs, poems, tales, and games.

-Life is harder than the city-based civilisations there.
-Kids learn things the hard way.
+Life is harder than the city-based civilizations there.
 But they grow strong.
 They grow in a totally different way in many senses.
-More intuitive, free minded, often they are called as wild, but wild in a sense of free minded, they know what is the limit and not to harm others and nature.
-But as humans, through hardship, many kids grow up with difficulties.
-Like everywhere, if the parents are not sage enough, kids follow the same route, their personalities are disastrous.
-But compare to the modern world, nomadic kids are more aware of their environment around, the relationship between others, and they are more humanistic.
-I realise they are not interested much in reading books about history etc. which develops their mental knowledge.
-But rather they prefer to stay attentive into their life philosophy or just sing.
+More intuitive, free-minded, often they are called as wild, but wild in a sense of free-minded, they know what is the limit and not to harm others and nature.
+Nomadic kids are aware of their environment around, and the relationship between animals and all the livings.